"My two cents" blog

 You might have heard me talk about 'the givens'.
 What are they?

-I got this from my mentor Dan and we refer to them if we need to list all the things we need to 'give' the horse to be healthy, and to be able to grow healthy hooves.
+I learned it from my mentor Dan Guerreraand we refer to them if we need to list all the things we need to 'give' the horse to be healthy, and to be able to grow healthy hooves.
 The Givens is basically a list of first needs for horses.

 It starts with the most famous ones: Friends, Forage and Freedom.
-But there is much more a horse needs: good drinking water, salt, different surfaces to walk on, a good wet/dry balance for their hooves, exercise, good horsemanship, dentistry, bodywork and vet care.
+But there is much more a horse needs: good drinking water, salt, different surfaces to walk on, a good wet/dry balance for their hooves, exercise, good horsemanship, dentistry, bodywork, vet care, etcetera.

-Do you have all these things in place for your horse, wether it's shod or barefoot?
+Do you have all these things in place for your horse, wether your horse is shod or barefoot?
 Because this list really doesn't discriminate, a horse is a horse!